-Orders increased for the three months ended August 1, 2015 compared to the same period one year ago due to orders received in the first quarter of fiscal 2016 in connection with a large multi-million dollar new stadium project and a number of projects for professional and minor league sports, college and university sports stadiums.
+Orders increased for the three months ended October 31, 2015 compared to the same period one year ago due to orders received in connection with a large multi-million dollar project for a National Football League ("NFL") stadium, a professional sports arena, and a number of projects for college and university sports stadiums.

-High School Park and Recreation: The decrease in net sales for the three months ended August 1, 2015 compared to the same period one year ago was primarily due to the extra week in the first quarter of fiscal 2015.
+High School Park and Recreation: Net sales for the three months ended October 31, 2015 compared to the same period one year ago remained relatively flat.